IGEL-Community/PSIGEL/Docs/Update-UMSProfileAssignment.md

 # Update-UMSProfileAssignment

 ## SYNOPSIS
-Assigns a profile to a Thinclient or a tThinclient directory.
+Assigns a profile to a Thinclient or a Thinclient directory.

 ## SYNTAX